 By Rev. Dr. William H. Chavis, Jr.

-“Life should not be a journey to the grave with the intention of arriving safely in a pretty and well-preserved body, but rather to skid in broadside, thoroughly used up, totally worn out, and loudly proclaiming…Wow!
-What a Ride!” – Hunter S. Thompson
+“Life is not a journey to the grave with the intention of arriving safely in a pretty and well-preserved body, but rather to skid in broadside, thoroughly used up, totally worn out, and loudly proclaiming…Wow!
+What a Ride!” – Melvin Trotter

 The above quote is a symbolic representation of a spiritual life well lived by the mother of the most fervent of Jesus’ disciples, James and John.
 They are better known in Scripture as the “sons of Zebedee” (Mark 1:19).
 Their mother’s name apparently was Salome (Matthew 20:20, 27:56; Mark 15:40).
 Not much is known or said about Salome in Scripture.
 She stands out, however, as a devoted mother who introduced her children to the Lord of lords and the King of kings.
 Salome’s action is a model for all Christian parents to emulate.

 Salome was not complacent about her love for Jesus.
 She gave her life to Him, and was relentless in having her sons follow in her footsteps.
 At the 1963 historic march on Washington, D.C., Dr. King spoke how important it was for Black people to be freed from political and economic oppression.
 He called it “the fierce urgency of now.”
 Salome lived her life with that same urgency for Christ.

 Salome believed so thoroughly in Jesus that she introduced her sons to Him.
 She recognized His kingship and bowed before Him with the deepest of hope for them.
 In her enthusiasm and naivete, Salome requested that her sons be appointed to the pinnacle seats of power in His kingdom, one at Jesus’ right hand and the other at His left (Matthew 20:20-21).